pingcap/docs/ticdc/ticdc-behavior-change.md

     After the downstream executes the transaction, the records in the database are `(3, 2)`, which are different from the records in the upstream database (`(2, 1)` and `(3, 2)`), indicating a data inconsistency issue.

-- After this behavior change, if the transaction `commitTS` is less than the `thresholdTS` obtained by TiCDC at startup, TiCDC splits these `UPDATE` events into `DELETE` and `INSERT` events before writing them to the Sorter module.
+- After this behavior change, if the transaction `commitTS` is less than the `thresholdTS` fetched from PD when TiCDC starts replicating the corresponding table to the downstream, TiCDC splits these `UPDATE` events into `DELETE` and `INSERT` events before writing them to the Sorter module.
 After the sorting by the Sorter module, the actual execution order of these events in the downstream is as follows:

     ```sql
     BEGIN;